mgm3IU/fa18-523-63/project-report/report.md

 The goal of this project is to identify ways to implement the gift that Google gave to the big-data world in Tensorflow [@fa-523-63-www-tensorflow-wired] in making a robo-advisor that will out-pace the rate of inflation, enabling someones money to grow faster than inflation.
 Machine learning methods from Tensorflow will be used, specifically the Neural Network, Logistic Regression, and K-means libraries [@fa18-523-63-www-tensorflow].

 ## Requirements

 ## Design

 ### Topology

 This project is built on a CentOS server [@fa18-523-63-www-centos].
 On this server, Python 3.6 [@fa18-523-63-www-python-36] will be used as the language.
-The Python wrapper for Tensorflow is installed independently [@fa18-523-63-www-tensorflow].
+The Python wrapper for Tensorflow is installed independently [@fa18-523-63-www- tensorflow].
 The following methods from the Tensorflow library are used: tf.contrib.factorization.KMeans, tf.contrib.factorization.KMeansClustering, tf.contrib.learn.LinearRegressor, tf.contrib.learn.LogisticRegressor, tf.contrib.nn.
 These methods are used to take the input data from the Google Finance tool [@fa18-523-63-www-google-finance] and perform their operations to classify whether a given stock is a strong sell, sell, neutral, buy, or strong buy.
 This operation is then run daily to make a decision with such granularity whether a given stock is worth the risk.

 ### Neural Networks